postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk-on-call.md

     * **Monitor** -   Send this monitor's results to Splunk On-Call.
     * **API Key** -  The API key from the Splunk On-Call **Integrations** page.
 1. Select **Advanced Options** if you want to add a Splunk On-Call routing key.
-    > You can send the results of multiple monitors to the same Splunk On-Call collection.
+    > You can send the multiple monitors' results to the same Splunk On-Call collection.
 1. Select **Add Integration**.

    ![Splunk On-Call add integration](https://assets.postman.com/postman-docs/splunk-on-call-add-integration-config.jpg)